isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (JC).md

 <b><u> <i>eTeens</i> Programme: </u></b>

-6. eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions. <br><br>
+<li>eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</li>

-7. Students learn the health, social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.
-Abstinence and upholding family values are the key messages.
+<li>Students learn the health, social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.</li>

 <b>At National Junior College, the eTeens programme will be implemented as follows in 2024:</b>